Policies & Access Portal: Designing human-readable governance for database access

 SEPARATING POLICY TYPE EARLY

-One of the most debated decisions was whether to split Access Control and Alert & Monitoring into distinct types or unify them under a single builder.
+The most debated call was whether to split Access Control and Alert & Monitoring or unify them.
+I pushed for the split for three reasons:

 Selected UX/UI Improvements